kylewaynebenson/very-cool-waterfall/README.md

 - Ability to shuffle/randomize the list
 - Styling for stylistic sets

+## Use cases

+- Proof or text your font with random words
+- Generate words for specimen
+- Poetry!
+Of course POETRY

 ## Credits
  Concept and logic was borrowed from [Mass Driver](https://mass-driver.com/workshop/).